Demon Dice: Reception

+Andy Butcher reviewed Chaos Progenitus for Arcane magazine, rating it an 8 out of 10 overall, and stated that "With Chaos Progenitus [...]
+Lester Smith has not only designed a great game, but also proved that the collectable dice format has at least as much potential as the collectable card game."

 In the December 1996 edition of Dragon (Issue 236), Rick Swan called the original Chaos Progenitus "a goodie".
 Swan believed that this game lacked the scope of designer Lester Smith's previous game, Dragon Dice, but found that Chaos Progenitus was "just as addictive.
 And nearly as collectible."